Dragon (Dungeons & Dragons)

-Classification
+Overview

-Powerful and intelligent, dragons are usually winged reptiles with magical abilities and breath weapons.
-The different subraces, distinguished by their coloring, vary in power.
+Powerful and intelligent, the fictional dragons of Dungeons & Dragons are reptiles with magical abilities and breath weapons.
+The different sub-species, distinguished by their coloring, vary in power.

-In the D&D universe, there are many different species of dragons.
-However, despite their variety, a number of traits are common to nearly all types of dragons.
-All species appear to be generally reptilian or serpentine in their natural form.
-Except for the youngest dragons, they tend to be quite large—usually at least as big as a horse, and often much larger.
-Most species depicted have wings and are able to fly, and nearly all are quadrupedal.
-Almost all species of dragon are highly intelligent (at least as intelligent as a human being) and are able to speak.
-Essentially, all species of dragon are said to be magical in nature, and in most species this nature is expressed as an affinity for some type of elemental power.
+Despite the variety of dragons in D&D, a number of traits are common to nearly all types of dragons.
+All species are portrayed as generally reptilian or serpentine in their natural form.
+Except for the youngest dragons, they are described as quite large—usually at least as big as a horse, and often much larger.
+Most species are depicted to have wings and be capable of flight, and nearly all are quadrupedal.
+Almost all species of dragon are depicted as highly intelligent (at least as intelligent as a human being) and are able to speak.
+All species of dragon are noted to be magical in nature, and in most species this nature is expressed as an affinity for some type of elemental power.
 Some dragon species are naturally able to cast magical spells as well.
-Most dragons have the ability to breathe or expel one or more types of energy associated with their elemental affinity, as well as bearing some resistance to damage or injury from any other sources of such energy.
-Dragons are egg-layers, and most have sharp teeth, horns, and claws.
-A D&D dragon is protected by its scaly hide, the color of which is determined by the dragon's species, and which also offers a visual clue to the specific elemental nature of each species of dragon.
-Each species of dragon has a particular temperament associated with it, as well as a deeply rooted moral outlook derived from that temperament; these factors underlie the personality and behavior of each individual dragon.
-Typically, dragons do not vary widely in appearance or personality within a species, although exceptions are possible, especially in certain D&D settings, such as Eberron.
+Most dragons in D&D have the ability to breathe or expel one or more types of energy associated with their elemental affinity, as well as to resist some damage or injury from other sources of such energy.
+Some dragons have two different kinds of breath weapons, usually one that can cause physical harm to player characters (fire, ice, acid, lightning, etc.) and another that typically has a non-damaging effect (paralysis, repulsion, confusion, etc.).

+Dragons are noted to be egg-layers, and most are described with sharp teeth, horns, and claws.
+A dragon in D&D is protected by its scaly hide, the color of which is determined by the dragon's species, and which offers a visual clue to the specific elemental nature of each species of dragon.
+Each species of dragon has a particular temperament associated with it, as well as a moral outlook derived from that temperament; these factors underlie the personality and behavior of individual dragons.
+While dragons typically are not portrayed with wide variances in appearance or personality within a species, exceptions are possible, especially in certain in-game settings, such as Eberron.

-Because D&D dragons are essentially monstrous creatures designed to antagonize player characters, the majority of dragons in D&D are evil by default.
-This was particularly the case in the original Dungeons & Dragons releases (such as the Dungeons & Dragons "white box" set (1974) and Dungeons & Dragons Basic Set) where only the gold dragon was lawful good while all other colors were chaotic evil (red, green, black) or neutral evil (blue, white).
+Since dragons in D&D are portrayed as monstrous creatures designed to antagonize player characters, the majority of dragons in D&D are described as evil by default.
+This was more prominent in the original Dungeons & Dragons releases (such as the Dungeons & Dragons "white box" set (1974) and Dungeons & Dragons Basic Set) where only the gold dragon was specified to be lawful good while all other colors were noted to be chaotic evil (red, green, black) or neutral evil (blue, white).